snehangshu2002/predictive-maintenance-pytorch/README.md

 # Predictive Maintenance for Manufacturing Equipment

-Notebook-first PyTorch project for binary machine-failure prediction on the AI4I 2020 dataset.
+This PyTorch project for binary machine-failure prediction on the AI4I 2020 dataset.

 The notebook implements two stages:
 - A baseline ANN with fixed hyperparameters